soumomo/Software_R2/README.md

 ### Judging Criteria

-- Number of Iteration and Distance Covered in a single flight.
+- Number of Iteration and Distance Covered in a single flight without crashing.
 The higher the better.

+## Your Work

+- Create a folder named `your_name` eg: `rohan_das`.
+- Inside the folder add your script to simulate the drone.
+- You should read the drone output, parse it and send the instructions.
+- Your aim is to keep the drone in flight without crashing and traverse the longest distance.
+- You are allowed to make changes only to the `your_name` folder.
+- You can use anything and everything.
+- Best of luck.
+[PS: Tears contain salt and might short-circuit your computer.]